 It also hosts a program to cross-train life science undergraduates and journalism students, communication workshops for faculty, and science lectures and symposia for the general public.
 In total, these things provided a basic understanding of the news landscape, news cycle and best practices in interacting with journalists and the public.

 At the AAAS meeting, science reporters said that they get their stories mostly from personal contacts and not from the hundreds of university news releases filling their in-boxes daily.
 So I emailed a brief description of our research with the subject line “plants can hear” to a New York Times reporter.
 I received a reply in a couple hours, and did a phone interview the next day for the Observatory Column in the Tuesday Science Section.
-Significant delays in response—a day or more—can turn your newsworthy work into no news.

 It was at this stage that I made a mistake in the process—misunderstanding the journal’s embargo date.
 These dates exist to coordinate news coverage closely with the publication of a paper, and the journal had told me they were hoping for a publication date of July 1.
 In my mind, I turned this into the definite publication date, which resulted in frantic emails with the journal when I learned that they weren’t ready to post the article July 1.